article banner

 // This is how we want standardHead used html { standardHead() } // or this with(receiver) { standardHead() } // but not this builder.standardHead()

-Introducing context receivers
+Introducing context parameters

 Kotlin 1.6.20 introduced a new feature that is dedicated to passing implicit receivers into functions.
-This feature is called context receivers and it addresses all the aforementioned issues.
+This feature is called context parameters and it addresses all the aforementioned issues.
 How do we use it?
-For any function, we can specify the context receiver types inside brackets after the context keyword.
+For any function, we can specify the context parameter types inside brackets after the context keyword.
 Such functions have receivers of specified types, and these functions need to be called in the scope where all the specified receivers are.

 class Foo { fun foo() { print("Foo") } } context(Foo) fun callFoo() { foo() } fun main() { with(Foo()) { callFoo() } }